Continuum limit of critical inhomogeneous random graphs: Proof preliminaries and outline

-The above proposition says the random graph $\cG_n^{nr}(\vw,\lambda)$ can be generated in two stages. \begin{enumeratei} \item In the first stage generate the partition of the vertices into different components, i.e. $\set{\cV^{\sss(i)}: i \in \bN}$. \item In the second stage, given the partition, we generate the internal structure of each component following the law of $\pr_{\con}(\cdot ; \vp^{\sss(i)}, a^{\sss(i)}, \cV^{\sss(i)})$, independently across different components. \end{enumeratei} The proof of Proposition \ref{prop:generate-nr-given-partition} immediately follows from the expression of connection probability and independence structure of the Norros-Reittu model, which is omitted.
+\ \\ Under the assumptions on $\vw$, it will be shown in Section \ref{sec:finish-proof} that for each fixed $i\geq 1$, $a^{\sss(i)} = O_P(n^{1/3})$.
+Now the above proposition says that the random graph $\cG_n^{\nr}(\vw,\lambda)$ can be generated in two stages: \begin{enumeratei} \item In the first stage generate the partition of the vertices into different components, i.e. $(\cV^{\sss(i)}: i \geq 1)$.
+This can be achieved by generating the full graph of $\cG_n^{\nr}(\vw,\lambda)$, recording the partition of the vertices, and then erasing all the edges. \item In the second stage, given the partition, we generate the internal structure of each component following the law of $\pr_{\con}(\cdot ; \vp^{\sss(i)}, a^{\sss(i)}, \cV^{\sss(i)})$, independently across different components. \end{enumeratei}

 The plan of the next section is to study the technically more challenging question of the rank-one random graph conditioned on being connected.